mediaslave24/k-r-exercises/README.md

 k-r-exercises
 =============
-Solutions for K&R book "The c programming language"
+Solutions for K&R book "The C programming language"